intelsdi-x/snap-plugin-collector-snmp/README.md

 #### Download snmp plugin binary:

-You can get the pre-built binaries for your OS and architecture at snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.
+You can get the pre-built binaries for your OS and architecture at Snap's [Github Releases](https://github.com/intelsdi-x/snap/releases) page.

 #### To build the plugin binary: